Introduction to Psychotherapy for Alzheimer’s Disease

 3. Are psychedelic therapy retreats safe?

-5. How does the therapy work?
+5. How does the treatment work?